franferrax/nss-native-fips-key-import-export-adapter/README.md

 * `NSS_ADAPTER_DEBUG=yes:/tmp/trace.txt` or
   `NSS_ADAPTER_DEBUG=color:/tmp/trace.txt`: debug traces are enabled, writing to the specified file
-    * Even being a file, ANSI escape color codes are used in the second form
     * The file is opened in append mode
-    * If an error occurs while trying to open the file, it is logged to `stderr` and debug traces are disabled
+    * If an error occurs while opening the file, the error is logged to `stderr` and debug traces are disabled

-When built in DEBUG mode, sensitive PKCS&nbsp;#&#8203;11 attribute values are logged, i.e. the plain keys!
-When built in RELEASE mode, there is code to avoid logging customer secret or private key material.
+When the library is built in DEBUG mode, sensitive PKCS&nbsp;#&#8203;11 attribute values are logged, i.e. plain keys!
+When the library is built in RELEASE mode, secret and private key material is not logged.

 [FIPSKeyImporter.java]: https://github.com/rh-openjdk/jdk/blob/75ffdc48edad8795cfaf2fa31c743396d9054534/src/jdk.crypto.cryptoki/share/classes/sun/security/pkcs11/FIPSKeyImporter.java "fips-21u@rh-openjdk/jdk"